Table of Contents

 - Loose undifferentiated mesenchymal stroma with variable cellular atypia, possible heterologous differentiation (skeletal muscle, cartilage and bone) (Lung Cancer 2011;73:127)

-- Morules and neuroendocrine cells in two thirds of cases (Cancer 1991;67:2368)
+- Morules and neuroendocrine cells in 67% of cases (Cancer 1991;67:2368)

-- May have germ cell tumor (J Thorac Oncol 2008;3:1185) or melanoma component (Arch Pathol Lab Med 1990;114:1076)
+- May have germ cell tumor or melanoma component (J Thorac Oncol 2008;3:1185, Arch Pathol Lab Med 1990;114:1076)

 Microscopic (histologic) images